 11. Create a DIY clothing storage system

-If you are wondering how much fitted wardrobes cost to install – and perhaps wanting to spend your budget elsewhere, there is an alternative to a bespoke walk-in wardrobe: creating your own clothing storage ideas using off-the-peg fixtures and fittings.
-Use a modular storage system, such as Elfa’s, which consists of various components, ranging from a basic framework, to add-on rails, shelves, drawers and baskets that can be configured to create a tailored arrangement.
+If you are wondering how much fitted wardrobes cost to install – and perhaps wanting to spend your budget elsewhere, there is an alternative to a bespoke walk-in wardrobe: creating your own using off-the-peg fixtures and fittings.
+Use a modular storage system, such as Elfa (opens in new tab)’s, which consists of various components, ranging from a basic framework, to add-on rails, shelves, drawers and baskets that can be configured to create a tailored arrangement.

 The system can be used open-plan in a walk-in space, or positioned inside existing closets if space allows.
 Systems like this are fully adjustable too and can be re-worked and re-positioned should needs change at a later date.

 Lighting is often a forgotten element when planning clothes storage, but incorporating some form of illumination will make closet interiors or walk-in spaces infinitely more usable.